Euthanasia and assistance to suicide became legal in Western Australia from 1 July 2021.

 The medical literature shows that diagnosis with a terminal condition can adversely impact on decision-making capacity and that even specialists are not always experts in accurately determining decision-making capacity.

-Additionally, there is nothing in the Act to require any independent witness when the prescribed lethal poison is ingested when “self-administration” is chosen.
-This can take place weeks.
-Months or even years after it is prescribed without any requirement for an updated assessment of decision-making capacity, diagnosis, prognosis, suffering or voluntariness.
+There is nothing in the Act to require any independent witness when the prescribed lethal poison is ingested when “self-administration” is chosen.
+This can take place weeks, months or even years after it is prescribed without any requirement for an updated assessment of decision-making capacity, diagnosis, prognosis, suffering or voluntariness.

 Without a witness required we will never know if the lethal poison was ingested voluntarily or whether the person was cajoled, bullied, tricked or even physically forced to ingest it.